May2017

 I’m a big fan of magnetic toys for this age group.
 I stock this lovely magnetic fishing game.
 If you also love magnetic toys and you want to see my selection, check out this blog ‘Magnetic Toys for All Ages‘.

 If you are always eating or having cups of tea when she is over, having some play food will help your grand daughter feel part of the gang in preparing and serving.
 The wooden tea set that I stock is gorgeous.
-My girls got the felt food when they were her age and they still play with it, and if it gets griming, it can be washed.

 If you are thinking of putting some toys/games in the grandparents house for older children, I’d recommend some games that granny and grandad can play too.
 Often grandparents have more time and desire to play with kids than parents do, so some educational games could go down well.
-I sell three boxes of educational card games – Matilda’s Splendid Spellings Games, Charlie’s Marvelous Maths Games and The BFG Spelling Card Games.

 It’s very hard to know what to buy for this age group and it depends a lot on the child.
 A lot of toys that she would probably love are recommended for children aged 3+.
 This is just a precautionary safety standard that a lot of people will ignore, especially if their child isn’t one who puts things in their mouth.
 It is nearly always ignored when a second child is added to a family as it’s not fair to put the older child’s toys away when a baby arrives.
 If you have already gone through a set of toys for babies, you probably don’t want to invest in another set of toys that will last less than a year before she grows out of them, so choose wisely and hopefully these ones will last a good bit longer.